 With a legal weight up to 40 tons (16x that of the average automobile) and average length of 70-80 feet, commercial tractor-trailers or big rigs are especially dangerous when they collide with a passenger vehicle.
 Injuries as the result of a car vs. truck accident are often devastating, if not fatal.
 Common truck accident injuries include: broken bones and damage to vital organs, traumatic brain injury, loss of limbs, and paralysis.

-If you or someone you love was injured in an accident involving a semi-truck, call our Kaufman County personal injury attorneys today at 972-325-6042.
+If you or someone you love was injured in an accident involving a semi-truck, call our Kaufman County (or Terrell) personal injury attorneys today at 972-524-1903.

 Negligence behind the wheel of a semi-truck can take many different forms.
 The list below outlines some of the more common causes of trucking accidents: